JonsHub/gesture-drawing/README.md

 # Gesture Drawing
  Draw and change (almost) entirely with your fingers.
-Basic barrier-free art drawing program for Webcam and JavaScript
+Basic barrier-free art drawing program for webcam and JavaScript

  # TODO